forestdb/forestdb.org/models/plural-predication.md

 model-language: church
 ---

-This is the model of ambiguity resolution in plural predication from Scontras & Goodman 2015.
+This is the model of ambiguity resolution in plural predication from Scontras and Goodman 2015.

 	;; helper function to check list identity
 	(define (naive-list-equals? as bs)